tmcqueen-materials/kafkacrypto/README.md

 ## Design, Specification, and Security Analysis
 kafkacrypto is already in limited production use, and should be stable enough for broad adoption.
 However, a detailed security analysis of the kafkacrypto framework is still in progress, and use of this code should be considered experimental.

-## Python Version Compatibility
+## Version Compatibility
+kafkacrypto is compatible with all versions of Python 3.3+, and can utilize both [kafka-python](https://github.com/dpkp/kafka-python) and [confluent-kafka](https://github.com/confluentinc/confluent-kafka-python) backends.
+It will automatically use one of these if already installed (preferring the higher performance confluent-kafka one).

-kafkacrypto is compatible with all versions of Python 3.3+.
-For Python 3.12, the kafka-python dependency must be 2.0.3 or later; since this dependency has not been released on PyPi, setup.py has been modified to require this directly from github in the kafka-python-git-py312 branch.
-Note that this is not visible on PyPi, as they do not allow direct dependencies on git repos.
+For Python 3.12, kafka-python must be 2.0.3 or later; this dependency has not been released on PyPi, So you either need to use confluent-kafka, or install kafka-python directly from their github.